Ukraine girds for heavy attacks as it marks Independence Day - NewsBreak

 Kyiv authorities banned large gatherings in the capital through Thursday, fearing the national holiday might bring particularly heavy Russian missile strikes.

 “Russian provocations and brutal strikes are a possibility,” Zelenskyy said in a statement.
 “Please strictly follow the safety rules.
 Please observe the curfew.
 Pay attention to the air sirens.
-Pay attention to official announcements."
+Pay attention to official announcements.
+And remember: We must all achieve victory together.”

 Others were fearful.